rclone/rclone/docs/content/rc.md

 This takes the following parameters

-- type: supported mime type by a loaded plugin eg (video/mp4, audio/mp3)
+- type: supported mime type by a loaded plugin e.g. (video/mp4, audio/mp3)
-- pluginType: filter plugins based on their type eg (DASHBOARD, FILE_HANDLER, TERMINAL)
+- pluginType: filter plugins based on their type e.g. (DASHBOARD, FILE_HANDLER, TERMINAL)

 and returns